pjtunstall/push-swap/README.md

 There would be one operation (`ra` or `pb` for each of these numbers on each pass, and one pass for each of the three bits, hence at least 6 \* 3 = 18 operations.
 In addition, there will be a `pa` for every number that was pushed to stack B, which is to say, one more operation for every 0 that appears in this list.
 There are 11 zeros: 3 for the least significant bit, and 4 each for the others.
 In total, therefore, it will always take 18 + 11 = 29 operations to sort 6 numbers in this way.)

-Notice that the two numbers missing to make up the next power of two are:
+As another way of looking at it, notice that the two numbers missing to make up the next power of two are:

 110
 111

-For a full power of 2, there are as many 0s as 1s for every bit.
+For a full power of 2, there must be as many 0s as 1s for every bit.
 Since 0s and 1s are equally represented in the rightmost bit of the missing numbers, they must be equally represented in the rightmost bit of the 6 numbers we have: that is, 6/2 = 3 zeros.
 But there are no 0s among the other two bits of the missing numbers, so all 8/2 = 4 of the total possible zeros must be present among our 6 numbers.
 Hence it will take 6 \* 3 + 3 + 4 + 4 = 29 operations.

-Similarly, ceil(log2(100)) = 7, so there will be at least 700 operations (rotations and pushes from A to B), and somewhat more than 7 \* 50 extra pushes, representing pushes back to A of those numbers that were moved there.
-This is a bit further off LF's actual score of 1084, which makes sense given that the difference between 100 and the next highest power of 2--or, equivalently, between 99 and 127 (2^7 - 1)--is greater than the difference between 500 and and 2^9.
+Similarly, in the case of 100 numbers, ceil(log2(100)) = 7, so there will be at least 700 operations (rotations and pushes from A to B), and somewhat more than 7 \* 50 extra pushes, representing pushes back to A of those numbers that were moved there.
+This is a bit further off LF's actual score of 1084, which makes sense given that the difference between 100 and the next highest power of 2 (128) is greater than the difference between 500 and the next highest power of 2 (512).

 ## 6. Detour: bitmasks